How to Write the Georgetown University Essays 2025-2026

 Located in the U.S. capital, Georgetown prides itself on fostering global perspectives and cultivating students’ learning through Jesuit values.
-Georgetown University has three required prompts: two supplemental essays for all applicants and one school specific prompt focusing on the student’s intended area of study.
+Georgetown University has four required prompts: three supplemental essays for all applicants to respond to and one school specific prompt focusing on the student’s intended area of study.

 As a highly competitive and prestigious university, it is important for Georgetown applicants to not only highlight their strong academic achievements, but also find ways to differentiate themselves through their essays.
 This post will show you how you can write standout responses to each Georgetown supplemental prompt.